zjkumar/Learn-Dynamics-365-crm/Workflows/purpose.md

 - The triggering events are limited to create/update/delete/assign/state change, which is a disadvantage when you have custom message-based actions.

 - OOB workflows cannot retrieve child records and perform any operation.
 You need custom workflow plugins to achieve it.

+- Only 4 nested if conditions are allowed.